Edward Boyle, Baron Boyle of Handsworth: Honours

 Boyle also received an Honorary Doctorate from Heriot-Watt University in 1977.

-Boyle was appointed a Companion of Honour (CH) on 13 June 1981.
+Boyle was appointed a Member of the Order of the Companions of Honour (CH) on 13 June 1981.

 Flanders and Swann satirically cited "Edward Boyle's Law" : The greater the external pressure, the greater the volume of hot air.

 Edward Boyle Memorial Trust Foundation Scholarship

 The Edward Boyle Memorial Trust was established in the wake of the death of the Lord Edward Boyle, in September 1981.

 Its aims were the advancement of education, learning and music and its guidelines are as follows: